 A tiered approach was developed whereby the Success Criteria was proven by evaluating four Success Metrics, each of which captured a complementary portion of the Success Criteria and were consistent with the EIS and GRR.
-Further, each of the four Success Metrics was able to be assessed by a total of 12 Lines of Evidence, three for each Success Metric.
-Successfully demonstrating the Lines of Evidence were able to be achieved would prove accomplishment of the Success Metrics and ultimately the Success Criteria, demonstrating the oxygen injection system is successfully able to inject the required oxygen loads into the river and that the injected oxygen can be retained and distributed vertically and spatially, thereby mitigating impacts to DO by harbor deepening.
+Further, the four Success Metrics were able to be assessed by a total of 12 Lines of Evidence, three for each Success Metric.
+Successfully demonstrating the Lines of Evidence were achieved would prove accomplishment of the Success Metrics and ultimately the Success Criteria, proving the oxygen injection system is successfully able to inject the required oxygen loads into the river and that the injected oxygen can be retained and distributed vertically and spatially, thereby mitigating impacts to DO by harbor deepening.